-Giftedness is a cognitive, emotional, and motivational phenomenon, stable and global multidimensional of the human person characterized and defined by a basic fact: differences in the high intellectual ability of a subject, not only at a quantitative level, but mainly in the way it works imply a very important qualitative difference.
+" Giftedness is a cognitive, emotional and motivational phenomenon, stable and global multidimensionally of the human person characterized and defined by a basic fact: differences in the high intellectual ability of a subject, not only at a quantitative level, but mainly in the way it works imply a very important qualitative difference.

-It is not a matter of a one-dimensional attribute but implies the conjunction of different factors qualitatively equal, and for this reason it has to be conceptualized as a complex profile more than as a psychometric index only.
-A profile in which each and every intellectual resource presents a high level, joined with rich and complex structures and functional arrangements of the cognitive abilities in a combined action and connectivity.
+It is not a matter of an unidimensional attribute but implies the conjunction of different factors qualitatively equal, and for this reason it has to be conceptualized as a complex profile more than as a psicometric index only.
+A profile in which each and every intellectual resource presents a high level, joined with rich and complex structures and functional arrangements of the cognitive abilities in a combined action and conectivity.

-Giftedness is a construct formed by a wide core of variables which work together (coalescence) and give exceptionality as a result3.
-These relevant variables are: general concept of self, the general situation inside the group, school self-concept, learning style and motivation.
+Giftedness is a contruct formed by a wide core of variables which work toghether (coalescence) and give excepcionality as a result.
+These relevant variables are: general concep of selft, the general situation inside the group, school self-concept, learning style and motivation.

 Giftedness is the maximum expression of the human intelligence, and it is characterized by a symptomatic constellation.
-It is essentially the result of interaction between human variability and environmental circumstances which favor the precocious appearance of abilities in the neurological maturation process.
-This neurological maturation process takes place during a time in life in which learning -suitably stimulated, is especially sensitive (imprinting), depending on neuroglia circuits previously established (genetic) and others relatively certain and learning capable - (epigenetic).
-This maturation process is completed by the development of neuroglia circuits under a heterochronic genesis system.
+It is essentially the result of interaction between human variability and environmental circumstances which favour the precocious appearance of abilities in the neurological maturationy process.
+This neurological maturation process takes place during a time in life in which learning -suitably stimulated, is especially sensitive (imprinting), depending on neuroglial circuits previously established (genetic) and others relatively certain and learning capable - (epigenetic).
+This maturation process is completed by the development of neuroglial circuits under a heterochronic genesis system.

 Different abilities are combined.

-Giftedness is in the confluence of cognition (intelligence and imagination) with emotional factors (affection, sensitivity, empathy, and endeavor: interest and motivation) and in order to achieve productivity levels its interaction is required.
+Giftedness is in the confluence of cognition (intelligence and imagination) with emotional factors (affection, sensitivity, empathy and endeavour: interest and motivation) and in order to achieve productivity levels its interaction is required.
 Giftedness is not performance, it is potential that has to be understood as ability and potential to reach higher performance if ways are provided oriented to a proper development.

-Giftedness and High Abilities New Paradigm implies the knowledge of the permanent interaction between the emotional processes and the cognitive system, the diagnostic guidelines specific to these people, which are quite different from the general guidelines, currently the DSM, as well as their different development and differences in the brain's morphologic configuration.
-The Giftedness and High Abilities New Paradigm considers relevant the fact that gifted persons constitute the major human capital that a society has if their gifts and talents are properly educated".
+Giftedness and High Abilities New Paradigm implies the knowledge of the permanent interaction between the emotional processes and the cognitive system, the diagnostic guidelines specific to these people, which are quite different from the general guidelines, currently the DSM-IV-TR as well as their different development and differences in the brain's morphologic configuration.

+The Giftedness and High Abilities New Paradigm considers relevant the fact that gifted persons constitute the major human capital that a society has if their gifts and talents are properly educated ".